sagarkolhe/linked-list-DS-/README.md

 # linked-list-DS-
-All linked list operations
+All linked list operations (Contains All Function Definitions)
+\n

-1.Getting the size of the linked list
+1.Getting the size of the linked list \n
 2.Adding elements
 3.Getting elements
 4.Removing elements